georgeiliadis91/base_dashboard/README.md

 - Fetch Helpers
 - BreadCrumbs
 - Side Menu Clearer
+- Link SideMenu to routing and display selected route
-- useDropDown fix for Safari
+- useDropDown fix for Safari - needs verifycation
 - Convert to Toolkit
 - Start with tests
 - Write a coders manifest